OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 2. Repeats steps 1-3 of the procedure for generating an HMAC on the `NSData`.
 3. Compares the extracted HMAC bytes to the result of step 1.

-Note: if the app also encrypts files, make sure that it encrypts and then calcualtes the HMAC as described in [Authenticated Encryption](https://web.archive.org/web/20210804035343/https://cseweb.ucsd.edu/~mihir/papers/oem.html "Authenticated Encryption: Relations among notions and analysis of the generic composition paradigm").
+Note: if the app also encrypts files, make sure that it encrypts and then calculates the HMAC as described in [Authenticated Encryption](https://web.archive.org/web/20210804035343/https://cseweb.ucsd.edu/~mihir/papers/oem.html "Authenticated Encryption: Relations among notions and analysis of the generic composition paradigm").

 **Bypass:**